HMS Prince Regent (1823): Construction and career

-Prince Regent was ordered on 6 January 1812, laid down at HM Dockyard, Chatham on 17 July 1815, launched on 12 April 1823 and commissioned 6 December 1822.
-The ship was completed on 3 September 1823 and became the flagship of the Commander-in-Chief, The Nore, Vice-Admiral Sir Benjamin Hallowell and continued in that duty until 1831.
-She was paid off after a voyage to Lisbon, Portugal, in 1832.
-Prince Regent remained in ordinary until the Board of Admiralty decided that she was so crank-sided that she had to be cut down a deck and ordered her converted into a 92-gun second rate in March 1844.
+Named after the title borne by George IV when he served as the regent during his father King George III's period of insanity, Prince Regent was the fourth ship of her name to serve in the RN.
+She was ordered on 6 January 1812, laid down at HM Dockyard, Chatham, on 17 July 1815 and launched on 12 April 1823.
+The ship was commissioned by Captain William Parry on 6 December 1822 and was completed on 3 September 1823 as a guardship and the flagship of the Commander-in-Chief, The Nore, Vice-Admiral Sir Benjamin Hallowell.
+By 19 December 1825, Captain Constantine Moorsom was in acting command of the ship which was serving as the flagship of Vice-Admiral Sir Robert Moorsom.
+On 24 July 1827 Captain George Poulett was commanding the ship which was the flagship of Vice Admiral Sir Henry Blackwood.
+Captain James Dundas assumed command of the ship on 6 August 1830.
+She became the flagship of Rear-Admiral Sir William Parker, the second-in-command of the Channel Squadron, in April 1831.
+The ship was detached from the squadron on 10 September and sent to the Lisbon Station to protect British citizens, during the Portuguese Civil War.
+En route, two men were killed during a gunnery exercise on 13 September.
+Parker hauled his flag down on 8 January 1832.
+Prince Regent was ordered home and was paid off the following month.
+She remained in ordinary until the Board of Admiralty decided that she was so crank-sided that she had to be cut down a deck and ordered her converted into a 92-gun second rate in March 1844.
 The work lasted until September 1847 and proved to be exceedingly expensive; enough so that further conversions of a similar nature were considered uneconomical.